1996 California Proposition 218: Property-related fee or charge election procedures

-Local Agency Burden to Demonstrate Compliance

-Prior to Proposition 218, the courts allowed local agencies significant flexibility in determining fee or charge amounts.
-In lawsuits challenging fees or charges, the challenger generally had the burden to show that they were not legal.
-However, Proposition 218 shifted the burden of demonstrating compliance to the local agency in any lawsuit challenging a property-related fee or charge.
-In any legal action contesting the validity of a property-related fee or charge, the burden is on the local agency to demonstrate compliance with the procedures and requirements applicable to property-related fees and charges.
-This change in the law makes it significantly easier for taxpayers to win a legal challenge involving a property-related fee or charge under Proposition 218.

-The independent standard of review for property assessments adopted by the California Supreme Court in the landmark Silicon Valley Taxpayers case also applies to legal challenges involving property-related fees and charges.
-As a result, California courts now exercise their independent judgment in determining whether a property-related fee or charge violates Proposition 218.
-The independent standard of review makes it significantly easier for taxpayers to win legal challenges involving property-related fees and charges.

-Application to Regional Levies
+Application to regional levies

 Proposition 218 expressly applies to regional governments in California under its broad "local government" constitutional definition.
 This means that regional governments must comply with the voter approval requirements for taxes as well as the procedures and requirements applicable to special assessments and property-related fees and charges.

 Regional governments can also take the form of delivering services and programs from the state level to the regional level.
 An example is a state administered water program limited to the Central Valley region of California.
 If a separate regional governmental agency is involved, the agency will generally be subject to Proposition 218.
 However, when a separate regional governmental agency is not involved, it is unclear whether Proposition 218 compliance is required as California courts have yet to resolve this issue.

 There is a growing trend in California to address public policy issues on a regional basis.
 From the perspective of taxpayers and voters voting on a regional governmental levy (such as a regional tax or a regional property-related fee or charge), significant accountability concerns can arise.
 Depending upon the laws creating a regional governmental agency, the governing body may not be directly elected by the voters of the region.
 In many instances, the governing body members of a regional governmental agency are appointed.

 As an accountability mechanism, a regional governmental levy can generally be reduced or repealed using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.
 However, even with the significantly reduced signature requirement, qualifying an initiative for a regional levy will generally be more difficult because of the large number of voters involved.